smartcontractkit/schemas/README.md

 ## Implementations

-See [nayru](https://github.com/smartoracles/nayru) for a working implementation of an oracle which can have various adapters attached to it.
+See [core ruby](https://github.com/smartoracles/core-ruby) for a working implementation of an oracle which can have various adapters attached to it.

 ## Adapters
 The adapter protocol allows for anyone running a Nayru instance to specify what they need to work with a service.
 Adapters can have as much or as little logic as is needed.
 There are two parts for all adapters: input and output.